-In this worksheet, we will practice describing the historical development of atomic models and the rationales, strengths, and limitations of each model.
+In this worksheet, we will practice describing the differences between historical models of the atom and what drove the development of one model to the next.

 Which theory of the atom came first: Rutherford’s nuclear model, Bohr’s orbital model, Dalton’s hard sphere model, or Thomson’s plum pudding model?